LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

 As you can see in the plots above there are some differences in the average number of steps per interval.
-In the weekdays there is more activity in the early morning, on the weekend days the average number of steps are more spread out during the day.
+In the weekdays there is more activity in the early morning(perhaps before leaving for work), on the weekend days the average number of steps are more spread over the day and not such a high peak in the early morning as is foor the weekdays.